|Northern Ireland||England, Scotland and Wales (GB Students)||Republic of Ireland or other non-UK EU countries||Islands|

-Students, who normally live in Northern Ireland, will be charged tuition fees of £4,030 for full time undergraduate programmes.
+Students, who normally live in Northern Ireland, will be charged tuition fees of £4,275 per annum for full time undergraduate programmes.

-Students, who normally live in the Republic of Ireland or other non-UK EU countries, will be charged tuition fees of £4,030 for full time undergraduate programmes.
+Students, who normally live in the Republic of Ireland or other non-UK EU countries, will be charged tuition fees of £4,275 per annum for full time undergraduate programmes.

-Students, who normally live in the Islands, will be charged tuition fees of £9,250* for full time undergraduate programmes.
-For undergraduate programmes that contain pre-clinical elements a fee of £9,250* will be charged and for undergraduate programmes that contain Clinical elements a fee is still to be confirmed.
+Students, who normally live in the Islands, and who commence study from 2017/18 onwards, will be charged tuition fees of £9,250 per annum for full time undergraduate programmes.
+Returning students who admitted prior to 2017/18 will be charged £9,000 per annum for full time undergraduate programmes.
+For undergraduate programmes that contain Clinical elements a fee is still to be confirmed.

 Students will be required to complete the University's enrolment and registration process at the start of the academic year.
 This process will be undertaken via the enrolment and registration wizard.

 Students, whose personal contribution is £300 or less, will be required to pay in full at enrolment and registration.

 Please refer to the Student Finance Framework below for information on how tuition fees are calculated.